malikmittal0802/stitchconnect-frontend/README.md

 ## Prerequisites

-Before running the project locally, make sure you have:
+Before running the project locally, ensure you have:

 - Node.js (v18 or later)
 - npm
 - Git
-- MongoDB Atlas account (or local MongoDB)
+- MongoDB Atlas account (or a local MongoDB instance)
 - Cloudinary account
-- Gmail account with App Password enabled
+- Gmail account with an App Password enabled

 ---